nevalang/neva/docs/motivation.md

 # Motivation

 There are thousands of programming languages, why need another one?
-This document describes the motivation behind Nevalang.
+This document describes the motivation behind Nevalang in detail.

+Before we dig into the details, here's super high-level idea: it's possible to create a better language, where programs are easier to understand, debug and create.
+Unique set of features properly combined together could lead to such language.
+Nevalang is nothing but an attempt to create such language.

 ## General Purpose Dataflow